 Shoppers are evacuated from a King Soopers grocery store after a gunman opened fire on March 22, 2021, in Boulder, Colorado.
-Dozens of police responded to the afternoon shooting in which at least one witness described three people who appeared to be wounded, according to published reports.
+Dozens of police responded to the afternoon shooting.
 (Chet Strange/Getty Images))

 WASHINGTON — The Department of Justice will distribute model “red flag” legislation to states so they can enact laws that would allow courts to temporarily remove a firearm from an individual who is distressed, according to senior Biden administration officials.

 “The president will not wait for Congress to act before the administration takes our own steps, fully within the administration’s authority and the Second Amendment, to save lives,” a senior administration official told reporters Wednesday night.

 The move on red flag laws is among several steps being taken by the administration on gun violence, and follows deadly mass shootings in Atlanta and Boulder, Colorado, last month, as well as an increase in homicides in the U.S. that administration officials said disproportionately affects people of color.

 Within 60 days, the Justice Department will publish model red flag legislation for states.
 At the same time, President Joe Biden is also urging Congress to pass a federal law to allow family members or law enforcement to petition a court to temporarily remove any firearms from individuals who are a danger to themselves or others.

 Biden is also planning to announce his nomination of Michigan native David Chipman, a gun violence prevention advocate, to lead the Bureau of Alcohol, Tobacco, Firearms and Explosives, senior administration officials said.

 “There’s no one better to lead ATF right now.
 He will help the federal government better enforce our gun laws while respecting the Second Amendment,” a senior administration official said.